 The Yoursay facility on Council’s website is another great way to have input.
 We urge people to get involved and make sure bicycling gets attention.

-If providing for cycling can get into these documents, and aims and targets can be set, we should see steady progress.
+If policy for providing for cycling can get into these documents, and aims and targets can be set, we should see steady progress.
 It doesn’t always work like this, there are budget problems, staff and resource issues and of course epidemics, but at least we and you can be in there,

 In conjunction with lower speed limits, Low Traffic Neighbourhoods (LTNs) are being introduced in many countries, based on highly successful Dutch traffic taming methods.
 We would love to see more of this in Sydney.
 LTNs aim to slow and reduce traffic in carefully chosen precincts, where through motor traffic can be diverted to peripheral roads or discouraged by various means.
 This gives walking and cycling a big boost and improves liveability greatly.